freyaalminde/intercept/README.md

 #### Alternatives Considered

 Why not use a negative padding, you might ask?
-Well, that could sort of work, but it messes up keyboard navigation.
+That could sort of work, but it messes up keyboard navigation.

 ### List Double-Clicking for macOS

-`.onListDoubleClick` intercepts `NSTableView`’s `doubleAction` target-action invocation for `List` on macOS.
+The modifier `onListDoubleClick()` intercepts the underlying tabel view’s `doubleAction` target-action invocation for a macOS `List`.

 `InterceptionProxy` is used for this.